circulosmeos/gztool/README.md

          Accepts '0', '0x', and suffixes 'kmgtpe' (^10) 'KMGTPE' (^2).
      -n #: indicates that the first byte on compressed input is #, not 1, and so truncated compressed inputs can be used if an index exists.
+     -p: indicates that the gzip input stream may be composed of various uncorrectly terminated GZIP streams, and so then a careful Patching of the input may be needed to extract correct data.
+     -P: like `-p`, but when used with `-[ST]` implies that checking for errors in stream is made as quick as possible as the gzip file grows.
+Warning: this may lead to some errors not being patched.
      -s #: span in uncompressed MiB between index points when creating the index.
 By default is `10`.
      -S: Supervise indicated file: create a growing index,